 Step #3: Adopt, Model and Promote Your Company’s Code of Conduct

 I recommend your company adopt a No Jerk Rule.
-The most recent U.S. Workplace Bullying Institute Survey reveals that 27% of Americans have current or past direct experience with abusive conduct at work.
-That is almost 3 out of 10 employees.
-There is also evidence of managerial malpractice as 72% of employers deny, discount, encourage, rationalize, or defend workplace bullying.
+The most recent U.S. Workplace Bullying Institute Survey reveals that 19% of Americans have current or past direct experience with abusive conduct at work.
+That is almost 1 out of 5 employees.
+There is also evidence of managerial malpractice as 61% of workplace bullies are members of management.
 This is why employee relations horror stories continue at work.

 Step #4: Require Thorough Investigations and No Cover-Ups